 - Giving up some rights to your brand.
 In the terms of service, it clearly states that HA can use any information on your profile to direct links to their site.
 This essentially allows them to use your name to promote their business.

 - Bad leads.
 I’ve received several leads that were just people price shopping with no interest of actually hiring anybody.
 Sometimes, leads won’t even answer the phone.
 In some cases a refund will be granted, but I’ve still paid for several bad leads.

 - Can get expensive.
 Leads for bigger jobs are expensive and often cost more than $50.
 However, for a handyman this isn’t as much of an issue as we usually only sign up for small job leads.

 Should You Use Home Advisor?

-However, I don’t agree with some of their marketing tactics, namely how they use a companies name to direct leads back to their website.
-This bothers me, but it’s clearly stated in the terms so I can’t be pissed off.
-It was my decision to use their services.
+However, I don’t agree with some of their business practices, namely how they use a company’s name to direct leads back to their website.
+This is a real problem for me.

 Quick Tips to Maximize ROI

 If you do decide to use HA to grow your business, here are some insights that I’ve gained that will help you close more leads and make more money.

 This is the single most important factor to making HA work for you, even more so than having good reviews.
 I’ve found that 9 times out of 10, if I call within minutes of receiving the lead, I get the business.
 Some customers have even told me that they always choose the first person that calls.

 #2: Only sign up for small job leads